Living in Indonesia, A Site for Expatriates

 Pest Control

 Welcome to Indonesia!
 Much has been said about the friendliness of the Indonesian people and how welcome they make you feel as a visitor to their country.
-But little has been written about the four-legged critters that will greet you upon your move into a new home in Indonesia.
+But little has been written about the unwanted critters that might greet you upon your move into a new home in Indonesia.

 If you come from a temperate climate and are new to the tropics, the rats, shrews, ants, cockroaches, termites, mosquitoes, cecak and lowak that take up residence in your home may provide quite an unwelcome surprise!
 Thank goodness their presence in your home can be controlled.